okfn/ckanext-s3filestore/README.rst

 Releasing a New Version of ckanext-s3filestore
 ----------------------------------------------

-ckanext-s3filestore is availabe on PyPI as https://pypi.python.org/pypi/ckanext-s3filestore.
+ckanext-s3filestore is available on PyPI as https://pypi.python.org/pypi/ckanext-s3filestore.
 To publish a new version to PyPI follow these steps:

 1. Update the version number in the ``setup.py`` file.